Today marks 20 years since I joined Nielsen! Because of the

 moment he took office, he looked to extend the olive branch to Republicans even

 as they repeatedly knocked it from his hand and stomped it into pasta seasoning again and again.
-Even before inauguration, he went to
+Even before inauguration, he went to George Will’s house

 to court every significant conservative columnist.
 He held similar court with